HV0512/Human-Pose-Estimation-Using-Machine-Learning/README.md

 This implementation is built using popular machine learning frameworks such as TensorFlow or PyTorch.
 The model is trained on benchmark datasets and optimized for real-time performance, making it suitable for a wide variety of applications, such as action recognition, motion analysis, and augmented reality.

-Features
+Features-

-Pose Estimation: Detects human body keypoints (e.g., joints, limbs).
+1. Pose Estimation: Detects human body keypoints (e.g., joints, limbs).
-Real-Time Performance: Supports real-time video pose estimation.
+2. Real-Time Performance: Supports real-time video pose estimation.
-Cross-Platform Compatibility: Built to run on both CPU and GPU systems.
+3. Cross-Platform Compatibility: Built to run on both CPU and GPU systems.
-Simple API: Provides an easy-to-use command-line interface for image and video input.
+4. Simple API: Provides an easy-to-use command-line interface for image and video input.

-Getting Started...

 To run this project, you will need the following installed:

-Python (>= 3.7)
+1. Python (>= 3.7)
-pip (Python package manager)
+2. pip (Python package manager)
-TensorFlow or PyTorch (choose based on your preference) OpenCV (for video processing)
+3. TensorFlow or PyTorch (choose based on your preference)
+4. OpenCV (for video processing)

 Input Format
 The model accepts both individual images and video files as input.
 Supported formats for images include .jpg, .png, and .bmp.
 For video files, the model supports .mp4, .avi, and .mov formats.